Black Bears in Tennessee

 Do not feed birds or other wildlife where bears are active.

 Do not store food, garbage or recyclables in areas accessible to bears.

 Keep grills and smokers clean and stored in a secure area when not in use.

-Black bear (Ursus Americanus) historically ranged throughout Tennessee and most of North America.
+Black bears (Ursus Americanus) historically ranged throughout Tennessee and most of North America.

-Native Americans utilized bears not only for meat and fat, but also for their heavy hides.
+Native Americans utilized bears not only for meat and fat but also for their heavy hides.
 The first explorers and settlers in Tennessee similarly harvested bears.
 However, settlers also feared bears and saw them as a threat to livestock and human safety.
 The healthy bear populations that ranged from the bottomlands of West Tennessee to the mountains of East Tennessee began a slow decline soon after settlers arrived.
-Extreme changes in Tennessee’s habitat along with unregulated hunting eliminated bear populations from all but 11 mountainous counties (Eiler et al. 1989, Kennedy 1991, Pelton 2001, 2003).
+Extreme changes in Tennessee’s habitat along with unregulated hunting eliminated bear populations from all but 11 mountainous counties

-The creation of the Great Smoky Mountain National Park and the Cherokee National Forest in the 1930’s protected populations and is undeniably the greatest factor for saving bears in Tennessee.
+The creation of the Great Smoky Mountain National Park and the Cherokee National Forest in the 1930s protected populations and is undeniably the greatest factor in saving bears in Tennessee.
 In addition, laws were created with the establishment of the Tennessee Game and Fish Commission in 1949.
-Still, by the mid 1960’s, bear harvest data reflected diminishing bear populations.
+Still, by the mid-1960s, bear harvest data reflected diminishing bear populations.

 Recovery of Black Bear in Tennessee